 Prompt injection is a technique where malicious content in a file or response attempts to hijack the agent's behavior.

-| Mode | Manual Validation | Active Sandboxing | Recommended Use Case |
+| Mode | CLI Flag | Manual Validation | Active Sandboxing | Recommended Use Case |

-| Normal | Yes, for every sensitive action | Yes | Daily development |
+default | --permission-mode default | Yes, for every sensitive action | Yes | Daily development |

-| Plan | Yes, validation of the complete plan | Yes | Code review, architecture |
+plan | --permission-mode plan | Yes, plan before execution | Yes | Code review, architecture |

-| Bypass | No | No | Isolated CI/CD, disposable containers |
+bypassPermissions | --dangerously-skip-permissions | No | No | Isolated CI/CD, disposable containers |

 To fully understand how permissions work, consult the complete permissions and security guide that details each protection layer.